Jjdt12/SICP/README.md

 `brew install mit-scheme`

-For ARM or Windows, use Racket, installed with:
+For ARM or Windows, use `racket` installed with:

 OSX